camunda/camunda-docs/docs/reference/supported-environments.md

 You can also use newer versions of Desktop and Web Modeler with older Zeebe versions.
 :::

-## Camunda Platform 7 & Optimize Version Matrix
+## Camunda Platform 7 & Optimize version matrix

 | Improve         | Automate                                   | Java version              | Elasticsearch version                                                         |
 | --------------- | ------------------------------------------ | ------------------------- | ----------------------------------------------------------------------------- |